How Startups Can Attract Early Adopters: 8 Steps

 Early adopters are often keen on being the first to try new products, and a good discount can be the perfect push they need to commit.

-Also, using a tiered discount system can be effective, where the first few buyers receive the highest discount, gradually decreasing as the launch date approaches.
+Also, a tiered discount system can be effective, where the first few buyers receive the highest discount, gradually decreasing as the launch date approaches.

 Step 4: Leverage Your Network